mltooling/project-template/react-webapp/README.md

 ## Develop

-This project uses [React](https://reactjs.org) as the main framework, [eslint](https://eslint.org) for linting, and [prettier](https://prettier.io) for formatting (see [this page](https://prettier.io/docs/en/comparison.html) for learning about linting vs. formatting).
+This project uses [React](https://reactjs.org) as the main framework.

+For code styling, [eslint](https://eslint.org) is used for linting and [prettier](https://prettier.io) is used for formatting (see [this page](https://prettier.io/docs/en/comparison.html) for learning about linting vs. formatting).
 The linting rules are listed in [.eslintrc.js](./eslintrc.js).
 The configuration for prettier can be found in [.prettierrc](./prettierrc).
 The configurations adhere to [Airbnb's JavaScript style guide](https://github.com/airbnb/javascript).
+For CSS styling, [stylelint](https://stylelint.io) is used for which the configuration can be found in the [.stylelintrc.json](./.stylelintrc.json) file.

 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) (`yarn create react-app react-webapp`) and, thus, uses the pre-configured webpack and babel build tools.